 Spray volume: Apply with calibrated air or ground equipment using sufficient spray volume to provide adequate coverage of target weeds or as otherwise directed in specific use directions.
-For broadcast application, apply the recommended rate of this product in a spray volume of 2 or more gallons per acre by air and 10 or more gallons per acre for ground equipment.
+For broadcast application, apply the specified rate of BASE CAMP LV 6 in a spray volume of 2 or more gallons per acre by air and 10 or more gallons per acre for ground equipment.
 In general, spray volume should be increased as crop canopy, height and weed density increase in order to obtain adequate spray coverage.
 Do not apply less than 2 gallons total spray volume per acre.

-Application Rates: Generally, lower rates in recommended rate ranges will be satisfactory for more sensitive weeds species, when weeds are small, and when environmental conditions are favorable for rapid growth.
-Use higher rates in the recommended rate range for less sensitive species and under less favorable growing conditions.
-For crop uses, do not mix with emulsifiable oil or other adjuvants unless specifically recommended on this label.
-Deeprooted perennial weeds such as Canada thistle and field bindweed and many woody plants usually require repeated applications for effective control.
+Use Rates: Generally, lower rates in specified rate ranges will be satisfactory for more sensitive weeds species, when weeds are small, and when environmental conditions are favorable for rapid growth.
+Use higher rates in the specified rate range for less sensitive species and under less favorable growing conditions.
+Deep-rooted perennial weeds such as Canada thistle, field bindweed and many woody plants usually require repeated applications for effective control.

-Spot Treatments: To prevent misapplication, spot treatments should be applied with a calibrated boom or with hand sprayers using a fixed spray volume per 1.000 sq. ft. as indicated below.
+Spot Treatments: To prevent misapplication, spot treatments should be applied with a calibrated boom or with hand sprayers using a fixed sprayvolume per 1,000 sq. ft. as indicated below.

-Hand-Held Sprayers: Hand-held sprayers may be used for spot applications of LO-VOL 6.
+Hand-Held Sprayers: Hand-held sprayers may be used for spot applications of BASE CAMP LV 6.
 Care should be taken to apply the spray uniformly and at a rate equivalent to a broadcast application.
 Application rates in the table are based on the application rate for an area of 1,000 sq. ft.
-Mix the amount of LO-VOL 6 (fl. oz. or ml) corresponding to the desired broadcast rate in 1 to 3 gallons of spray.
-To calculate the amount of LO-VOL 6 required for larger areas, multiply the table value (fl. oz, or ml) by the thousands of sq. ft, to be treated.
-An area of 1,000 sq. ft, is approximately 10.5 x 10.5 yards (strides) in size.
+Mix the amount of BASE CAMP LV 6 (fl. oz. or ml) corresponding to the desired broadcast rate in 1 to 3 gallons of spray.
+To calculate the amount of BASE CAMP LV 6 required for larger areas, multiply the table value (fl. oz. or ml) by the thousands of sq. ft. to be treated.
+An area of 1,000 sq. ft. is approximately 10.5 x 10.5 yards (strides) in size.